Ravencentric/ravencentric.github.io/content/projects.md

 I would be lying if I said I still love this codebase.
-The best praise I can give it is that it works well and is likely one of the few (if not the only) uploaders that preserves folders without using RAR, relying on PAR2 files instead (if you don't know much about Usenet, it has no concept of folders).
+The best praise I can give it is that it works well and is likely one of the few (if not the only) uploaders that preserves folders without using [RAR], relying on PAR2 files instead (if you don't know much about Usenet, it has no concept of folders).

 But I think I could do way better if I rewrote it from scratch, because that's probably